Strava

 Finding that Strava spirit

 Strava’s an app for athletes of all kinds — the obsessives who clock every hill climbed and the ones just out there enjoying the ride.
 In recent years, the brand voice straddled two worlds – speaking the niche language of its super-users while also taking a broader, more inclusive approach that obscured its special sauce.
-Strava needed a sharper articulation of what truly sets it apart and why it matters.
-So, we stepped into the arena.
-Working closely with the internal brand team, we did a quick sprint to clarify Strava’s tone and brand messaging.

 BRAND VOICE